jonomk07/ecom/README.md

 Install Bootstrap to your project run `npm i bootstrap` and configure it on your angular.json file under "styles": ["./node_modules/bootstrap/dist/css/bootstrap.min.css", "src/styles.css" ],

+Web browser will not allow script code to call APIs not on same origin Known as Same-origin policy
+Same-origin policy is composed of: scheme/protocol/, hostname, port number, pathname, search, hash